Paid, Owned, and Earned (POE) media are all viable strategies for building your authority and spreading your reach in social media.

 - Digital POE strategies across devices

-- Types of Paid, Owned, and Earned Media
+- Types of paid media, owned media, and earned Media

 - Measurement of POE success